bhavv04/bhavv04/readme.md

 I like building things I use, mostly in Rust & Go.

-Working on [Groat](https://getgroat.vercel.app/), a self-hosted LLM proxy that cuts token expenditure
+working on [Groat](https://getgroat.vercel.app/), a self-hosted LLM proxy that cuts token expenditure
-Developing neural networks for undersampled MRI reconstruction (fastMRI)
+developing neural networks for undersampled MRI reconstruction (fastMRI)

-Currently learning the fundamentals from [Deep Learning](https://www.deeplearningbook.org/) & going deeper on [transformer internals](https://arxiv.org/abs/1706.03762)
+currently learning the fundamentals from [Deep Learning](https://www.deeplearningbook.org/) & going deeper on [transformer internals](https://arxiv.org/abs/1706.03762)
-Also passionate about environmental sustainability and medical engineering.
+also passionate about environmental sustainability and medical engineering.

-I also like reading, hiking or anything nature-y, lifting & woodworking.
+mostly into reading, hiking or anything nature-y, lifting & woodworking.

 [bhavdeeparora.dev](https://bhavdeeparora.dev)